 - 1. Sustainability assessment - 2.
-Sectoral SEA for spatial planning, energy or transport (practical approach) - 3.
+Strategic Environmental Assessment - 3.
 Health impact assessment - 4.
 Participation and indigenous people in IA - 5.
 Social impact assessment - 6.
 IA in developing countries - 7.
 Integrating biodiversity in IA - 8.
 Quality review and auditing for impact assessment - 9.
 Cumulative effects and follow up in impact assessment - 10.
 Tools for impact assessment (resource economics, GIS, IT) - 11.
 General professional capacities (ethics, leadership, capacity building) - 12.
 Environmental management plans and systems

-Proposals must be submitted to IAIA Headquarters (jen@iaia.org) by 1 September 2007 and should comply with the structure and content requirements set-out below.
+Proposals must be submitted to IAIA Headquarters (jen@iaia.org) by 20 August 2008 and should comply with the complete structure and content requirements as set out below.
 Failure to provide adequate documentation will result in the rejection of a proposal.
 Please do not simply copy and resubmit prior proposals, as the requirements have changed and the courses offered need to be innovative as well as up to date.
 Proposals in previous formats will not be accepted.

-Course proponents will be notified about the outcome of their application by 1 October 2007.
+Course proponents will be notified about the outcome of their application by 1 October 2008.